braindecoding/Brain_to_Image/README.md

 ## Use MNE to remove artifacts

-use mne_pipeline to apply artifact removal
+use mne_pipeline to apply artifact removal, mne pipeline can also be used to apply filtering and display and inspect eeg data. https://mne.tools/stable/index.html

 ## Apply common average reference